gvwilson/sdxjs/en/src/file-backup/index.md

 ### Streaming I/O {: .exercise}

-Write a small program using `fs.createReadStream` and `fs.createWriteStream` that copies a file piece by piece instead of reading it into memory and then writing it out again.
+Write a small program using `fs.createReadStream` and `fs.createWriteStream` that copies a file piece-by-piece instead of reading it into memory and then writing it out again.

 ### Sequencing backups {: .exercise}